 It is important to note that in most sale or refinance transactions involving a lender, the condition of the title may affect loan approval as the lender could refuse to accept a policy with understandable encumbrances that might not be removed.

-At Guardian Northwest Title & Escrow, we believe strongly in consumer education, and in keeping all our intermediaries fully informed as to the products and services we can offer to help them and their customers enjoy a smooth and pleasant escrow and title experience.
+At Guardian Northwest Title & Escrow Company, we believe strongly in consumer education, and in keeping all our intermediaries fully informed as to the products and services we can offer to help them and their customers enjoy a smooth and pleasant escrow and title experience.
 The following should bring light to questions consumers typically ask about title insurance.

 What is Title?